Michael O'Flanagan: Ordnance Survey letters

 O'Flanagan became immersed in academic work from the mid-1920s.
 He undertook the task of editing the many hand-written volumes of letters by John O'Donovan and other collectors in Ordnance Survey of Ireland notebooks, a project of colossal scope.
 Some of the papers had been stored at the Ordnance Survey depot in the Phoenix Park, and members of the Gaelic League, concerned that the papers might be destroyed, had been attempting to make copies under the cover of Michael O'Rahlly's Irish Topographical Society.

-O'Flanagan oversaw the project, editing the handwritten letters into typed transcripts, making multiple copies for each county.
+O'Flanagan revived, funded and managed the project, editing the handwritten letters into typed transcripts, making multiple copies for each county.
 These records are invaluable, and are still being used by Irish archaeologists, and O'Flanagan's name appears in the notes of countless papers as Ordnance Survey editor.
 In his 1927 lecture, Church and Politics, O'Flanagan describes how he funded the massive undertaking using a donation from supporters in America, and mentions the vast amounts of documents destroyed in the Four Courts bombardments.
 The first instalment was used to hire a typist who worked on the letters for the next two years.
 O'Flanagan placed copies in the National Library of Ireland, University College, Dublin and the Public Library of Belfast, and another set in the Public Library in New York.

 In the 1930s he undertook further historical work when he was commissioned by the government to write a series of county histories in the Irish language for use in National schools; five of the ten parts were published in his lifetime.